Yashima

 5 of 10 in Takamatsu

-Yashima (屋島, lit. "roof island"), a flat-topped mountain just outside Takamatsu’s city center, is a historic site famous for the Battle of Yashima during the 12th-century Gempei War.
-It was here that the Minamoto clan defeated the Taira, leading to their eventual downfall.
-Visitors can explore monuments related to the battle, including Chinoike, a pond said to have turned red with blood after the Minamoto warriors washed their swords.
-Yashima Temple, the 84th stop on the Shikoku Pilgrimage, is near the summit and features a modern museum showcasing the area's rich history.
+Yashima (屋島, meaning "roof island") is a historic and scenic flat-topped mountain just outside the city center of Takamatsu, renowned for its pivotal role in the 12th-century Gempei War.
+It was here that the Minamoto clan achieved a decisive victory over the Taira clan during the Battle of Yashima, a turning point that eventually led to the Taira clan’s downfall.
+The site is rich in historical monuments commemorating the battle, including Chinoike, a pond whose waters are said to have turned red with the blood of fallen soldiers after the Minamoto warriors washed their swords.
+Yashima Temple, located near the summit, is the 84th stop on the Shikoku Pilgrimage and features a modern museum that delves into the area’s fascinating history and cultural significance.

-The mountaintop offers breathtaking views of Takamatsu and the Seto Inland Sea.
-Visitors can take part in the unique tradition of throwing small clay discs off the mountain for good luck, symbolizing the Minamoto warriors casting off their helmets after victory.
-A short walk away is the New Yashima Aquarium with entertaining dolphin and seal shows.
-At the mountain’s base, Shikoku Mura exhibits traditional homes and structures from across Shikoku Island.
+From the mountaintop, visitors are treated to spectacular panoramic views of Takamatsu and the Seto Inland Sea, making it a popular spot for sightseeing.
+One of the unique traditions at Yashima is the practice of throwing small clay discs off the mountain, symbolizing the Minamoto warriors discarding their helmets after their victory.
+A short stroll from the summit takes visitors to the New Yashima Aquarium, where they can enjoy entertaining dolphin and seal shows.
+At the mountain’s base, Shikoku Mura, an open-air museum, showcases traditional homes and structures from across Shikoku Island, offering a glimpse into the island’s cultural heritage.

 Provided through partner sites